mrlunchbox777/advent-of-code-2025/days/day5/README.md

 1. I attempted the solution again, it ran basically instantly, and it gave the correct answer.
 1. The AI updated the program to add the second mode, and it seemed fine for the example input.
 1. I tested the second mode with the puzzle input, and it was far too slow again.
 I asked it to optimize for performance, and it produced a solution that merged ranges and calculated counts mathematically instead of materializing all valid numbers.
 This worked well and completed in a reasonable time for the test data it self-generated, but was still too slow for the puzzle-input.
+1. I asked it to optimize considering the highs and lows were in the hundreds of trillions, and it produced a solution that used quicksort to sort ranges and then merged them efficiently.
+This worked well and completed in a reasonable time for the data it generated, but it was still to slow for the puzzle input.
+I think i gave it bad data for the lows.

 - I did not give the AI the exact instructions from Advent of Code, but rather paraphrased them with my understanding of the problem.
 - ~~I did not ask the AI to optimize for performance or efficiency.~~